maikelbos0/VDT.Core.Blazor.XYChart/src/VDT.Core.Blazor.XYChart/README.md

 - Line layers with configurable lines and data markers
 - Bar layers with configurable bar width and gaps
 - Area layers
-- Possibiliy to extend with your own layer types
+- Possibility to extend with your own layer types
 - Fully customizable canvas and legend
 - Plot area with manual or automatic scaling
 - CSS classes for customizable appearance of all chart elements